 The position will be based at the University of North Carolina at Chapel Hill.
 Preferences for applicants able to begin in Sept.
 2019.
 Please contact me for more information or with questions if you are interested in applying.
 Applications are via UNC and can be made here until Aug 1: http://unc.peopleadmin.com/postings/165451

-The lab always welcomes prospective PhD. students.
+I always welcome hearing from prospective PhD. students!
 You are strongly encouraged to contact me directly before applying to discuss details around applying to the graduate program in Evolution, Ecology, and Organismal Biology at UNC-CH.

 The Tucker lab works on a broad range of questions under the umbrella of community ecology.
 Students should be interested in developing both quantitative and experimental skill sets, since the lab combines theoretical and empirical work to answer ecological questions.
 See the Research and Publications pages for an idea of the kind of research we are currently excited about.
 The real benefit of a PhD at the EEOB program at UNC is that students are encouraged to develop their own research projects (rather than take on existing projects).
 There is flexibility in terms of projects and students are strongly encouraged to develop their own projects and research directions within the lab’s general area of work.
 Students interested in using laboratory-based aquatic microcosms are particularly welcomed.

 I would encourage students to have or obtain quantitative skills (e.g. some college-level math or statistical courses) or be willing to gain them as part of their PhD.
 It is strongly desirable for students to have previous research experience and some coding experience (R, python, Mathematica, etc).
 Students are funded with a combination of teaching and research assistantships.
 If you have a strong academic/research record, you should strongly consider applying for the NSF GRFP program.